-I'll put out a disclaimer here since I have never been to Japan (actually, that is a lie — I did pass through Japan when I was an infant), but I have heard from friends that say that we have it pretty good over here.
+I'll put out a disclaimer here since I have never been to Japan (actually, that is a lie -- I did pass through Japan when I was an infant), but I have heard from friends that say that we have it pretty good over here.

-And if you're an avid sushi lover, chances are that you'll have heard about aburi sushi.
+If you're an avid sushi lover, chances are that you'll have heard about aburi sushi.

 This is partially due to the fat that rises to the top and when it touches your tongue.
-It instantly melds into creamy and delicious harmony.
+It instantly melds into creamy and delicious harmony with the rice.

-This aburi-style sushi is the perfect compromise if you're not a sashimi (raw fish) lover.
+Also, this aburi-style sushi is the perfect compromise if you're not a sashimi (raw fish) lover.

-Know that you get the best of both worlds here — the top is lightly torched and the bottom still retains some silkiness from the smoked salmon.
+Know that you get the best of both worlds here -- the top is lightly torched and the bottom still retains some silkiness from the smoked salmon.

 Sometimes I feel like sushi, but not necessarily want to make the drive downtown.

 This is my riff on aburi-style sushi that you can prepare at home, with ingredients that you can easily get at the supermarket.